tolgatosunn/Floyd_Warshall_Recursion/README.md

 ## Iterative Version

-Module Name: geeks_floyd.py
+Module Name: floyd_iteration.py

-This module is imported from [geeksforgeeks](https://www.geeksforgeeks.org/floyd-warshall-algorithm-dp-16/) to compare with the recursive version of the Floyd-Warshall algorithm.
+This module is an iterative version of the Floyd-Warshall algorithm to be compared with the recursive version of the algorithm.

 ## Unit Test of Recursive Floyd-Warshall Algorithm

 Module Name: test_floyd_recursion.py